kubernetes/website/docs/admin/addons.md

 * [Canal](https://github.com/tigera/canal/tree/master/k8s-install/kubeadm) unites Flannel and Calico, providing networking and network policy.
 * [Romana](http://romana.io) is a Layer 3 networking solution for pod networks that also supports the [NetworkPolicy API](/docs/user-guide/networkpolicies/).
 Kubeadm add-on installation details available [here](https://github.com/romana/romana/tree/master/containerize).

+Limitation: Due to [#31307](https://github.com/kubernetes/kubernetes/issues/31307), `HostPort` won't work with CNI networking plugin at the moment.
+That means all `hostPort` attribute in pod would be simply ignored.

 ## Visualization &amp; Control

 * [Weave Scope](https://www.weave.works/documentation/scope-latest-installing/#k8s) is a tool for graphically visualizing your containers, pods, services etc. Use it in conjunction with a [Weave Cloud account](https://cloud.weave.works/) or host the UI yourself.